Shonah arrived from Kelowna last night and we talked and talked for a couple of hours before heading off to bed as we had an early alarm.

 Shonah has decided that she doesn't want to stop mushing so she rides standing on the rails and hanging onto the bar all the way.
 I am so proud of her.
 She's doing a fabulous job and she is loving every second of it.
 Ashleigh has also declined to take over mushing, so Rob does it all the way.
 I am pretty proud of him too - the London city lad!
 Up ahead, Christopher and Izzy trade places and she mushes the dogs back.
 Heck, I'm proud of all of them.

 Part of the trail runs along the river and Jordan tells us that most days they see moose at the water's edge.
 But today there aren't any.
 The run takes just over an hour.
 When we get back, there's hot chocolate and cookies waiting for us.
 Also, a photographer took photos of us mushing along the trail, but I forget all about that until we are back on the bus and halfway down the logging road.
-I am really disappointed because I'd like to have seen them and, if there was a good one of Shonah, buy it for her birthday.
-We will have to be content with the one Jordan took while we were underway.
-I actually really like it.
+I am really disappointed because I'd like to have seen them and, if there was a good one of Shonah, buy it for

 Once we are back in Whistler Village Ashleigh and Rob have to leave straight away.
 They have two and a half hours to make it to Horseshoe Bay for their ferry booking.
 We hug goodbye and they take off running while we walk around the village for a bit.
 There's a sale on at the DC store and Christopher is looking for a snowboard so we go in and have a look around.
 I love the colorful display of toques and snap this photo.